benedekrozemberczki/littleballoffur/README.md

 **Citing**

-If you find **Little Ball of Fur** and the new datasets useful in your research, please consider citing the following paper:
+If you find **Little Ball of Fur** useful in your research, please consider citing the following paper:

 ```bibtex
 @inproceedings{littleballoffur,